pittcsc/Documents/Constitution.md

 At the discretion of the board, a special election can be called to fill a vacancy.
 The procedures of a special election are to be determined by the board to ensure a swift filling of the vacancy while maintaining a fair election.

 If the Director of Initiatives' position is vacant, the new Director must be elected from existing Supervisors.
 All executive board members and Supervisors may vote in this election, which otherwise follows election procedures as defined in Section XIV.
-If a new Director cannot be elected from existing Supervisors, the vacancy will be filled by special election. +[DIRECTOR_OF_INITIATIVES_CLAUSE]
+If a new Director cannot be elected from existing Supervisors, the vacancy will be filled by special election.

 ## XIX) Meetings